shreybm26/custom-compiler/README.md

 # Custom Programming Language Compiler

-A fully functional compiler built for a custom imperative programming language, supporting lexical units, indentifiers, integers, strings, major types of operators and control structures.
+A fully functional compiler built for a custom imperative programming language, supporting lexical units, identifiers, integers, strings, major types of operators and control structures.
 Developed using **Python** and **Flex** for lexical analysis.

 ## Features